-Knowing all you know about credit card concierge service, you may now be wondering which credit cards offer this premium perk.
+Now that you know all about credit card concierge service, you may be wondering which credit cards offer this premium perk.

 For starters, concierge comes standard on any and all World & World Elite Mastercards and Visa Infinite & Visa Infinite Privilege cards.
 So if you carry one of these cards, then you already have access to concierge.

 The Scotia Momentum Visa Infinite is one card that offers this helpful feature.
-It also gives you up to 4% cash back on your purchases, and you can try it out for the first year for free…Is there really a downside?
+It also gives you up to 4% cash back on groceries, recurring bills, plus 2% on gas and daily transit.
+You can also try it out for the first year for free…Is there really a downside?

 On the Mastercard World Elite side of things, the BMO AIR MILES World Elite is another one that offers this 24/7 service.
 If you’re an AIR MILES collector, this card is the Best AIR MILES credit card by far, you get:

-- 15% discount on AIR MILES flights within North America, and
+- 15% discount on AIR MILES flights within North America.

 If World Elite and Visa Infinite cards feel a little too rich in terms of annual fee and income requirement, then keep reading…